Canva Changed My Life – Here’s How…

 Guy Canva’s Chief Evangelist

 The first person I ever saw talking about Canva was Guy Kawasaki on Google+ (remember that?).
-He’d become Canva’s chief evangelist in April 2014.
+He’d heard of it from Peg Fitzpatrick and then become Canva’s chief evangelist in April 2014.
 I had signed up for Canva a few months before, on 19 February 2014.
 At the time, I’d started to mention Canva and PicMonkey in my various Business Gateway workshops, telling people how they could make website elements using it.
 At that time I probably found PicMonkey easier to use, but I would use Canva for free, periodically, too.
 Truthfully I struggled to wrap my head around Canva.
 I could make the designs from their templates easily enough, but I struggled with what to do with them once created…

 Meeting Melanie Perkins